-- If you don’t want your skin to get dry or irritated, put on a pair of gloves before handling the acidic vitamin C.
+- If you don’t want your skin to dry or irritated, wear gloves before handling the acidic vitamin C.

 - To make a fine powder, crush a vitamin C pill (1000mg) with a pestle, place it in a sealable bag, and smash it with a rolling pin until powdered.

 - Mix the powder with the shampoo of your choice.
 If you have longer hair, double the amount of vitamin C and shampoo.